AI agent guardrails compared by enforcement layer

 Lakera Guard

-Best for: Protecting AI systems from prompt injection and malicious inputs.
-Essential layer for user-facing AI applications.
+Fit: Protecting AI systems from prompt injection and malicious inputs.
+Relevant layer for user-facing AI applications.

 Galileo

 Observability + moderationEnterprise AI evaluation and observability platform.
 Uses Luna-2 small language models for real-time detection of hallucinations, prompt injections, PII, toxicity, and bias.
-Recently released Agent Control, an open-source control plane for governing AI agents.
+Agent Control is its open-source control plane for governing AI agents.

 Arthur AI

 AI monitoringEnterprise AI monitoring and performance platform.
-Covers the full AI lifecycle from deployment to continuous optimization.
-Focuses on model performance monitoring, bias detection, and observability at scale.
+Positioned around AI lifecycle monitoring from deployment to continuous optimization.
+Focuses on model performance monitoring, bias detection, and observability across deployed systems.

-Best for: Large enterprises needing model performance monitoring and bias detection at scale.
+Fit: Teams needing model performance monitoring and bias detection across deployed systems.

 |---|---|---|---|---|